By David Lawder

-WASHINGTON (Reuters) - The United States is on track for a fourth straight year with a $1 trillion-plus budget deficit as a sluggish economy holds down corporate tax revenues, congressional forecasters said on Tuesday, but they warned that extension of payroll tax cuts would swell the gap even more.
+WASHINGTON (Reuters) - The United States is headed for a fourth straight year with a $1 trillion-plus budget deficit, congressional forecasters said on Tuesday, giving ammunition to Republicans to hammer President Barack Obama's spending record in November's elections.

-(Reporting By David Lawder; Editing by Neil Stempleman)
+(Reporting By David Lawder; Editing by Neil Stempleman and Jackie Frank)